 The hearing ability of 3 to 4 year old children is 7 to 12 decibels lower than that of an adult.
-Only after the age of 6 does hearing is develop fully (Pieper, 1990).
-However, it is also possible that six year olds have trouble localising sounds in a room let alone in traffic in order to determine which direction a car is coming from Safekids (2004).
-Safe Kids Walk This Way.
-Retrieved on 3rd July 2012 from: http://www.safekids.org/our-work/programs/walk-this-way/
+Only after the age of 6 years old hearing is developed fully (Pieper, 1990).
+However, it is also possible that six year olds have trouble localising sounds in a room let alone in traffic in order to determine which direction a car is coming from (Safekids, 2004).

 In a study of 5 to 10 year old children, Finlayson (1973) found that only children older than 8 years used their hearing in road traffic regularly.
-It is also that case that children often do not hear noises in road traffic if they are concentrating on playing with their friends or are distracted by other external stimuli.
+It is also the case that children often do not hear noises in road traffic if they are concentrating on playing with their friends or are distracted by other external stimuli.
 The integration of different senses increases in a linear fashion up to the age of 11 (Limbourg, 2008).